thomassuedbroecker/cloud-native-starter/workshop-one-service/4-kubernetes.md

 Step |  |
 --- | ---
 1 | Ensure you have downloaded the git first into the running Docker image. `$ git clone https://github.com/IBM/cloud-native-starter.git`
-2 |  Ensure you have open Docker image in a interactive terminal session and navigate to the folder `cloud-native-starter/authors-java-jee` _REMINDER:_ The code changes you made on you local computer don't exist inside the your running Docker image.
+2 |  Ensure you have open Docker image in a interactive terminal session and navigate to the folder `cloud-native-starter/authors-java-jee` **REMINDER:** The code changes from lab 3 you on you local computer, don't exist inside the your running Docker image.
 3 | [Move on with the lab](4-kubernetes.md#1-build-and-save-the-container-image).

 ---